Faculty Spotlight: Chris Ferro

 "The first thing I want my students to learn is a high level of competency in the subject matter.
 That’s the goal, right?" he said.
 "If you take my Financial Accounting class, I want you to comfortably and confidently be able to do everything we covered in that class.
 I also want students to feel like learning is exciting, that what we do in class has a very real relationship with the real world, and that school can be fun.

-"My daily inspiration for working hard at two jobs, even though I get so tired and my days are long, is my family – my wife and kids.
+"My daily inspiration for working hard is my family – my wife and kids.
 I also love the feeling when students who took my class to meet a requirement tell me months later that they had no idea accounting was so interesting and are now considering it as a major.
 I’m proud to say this has happened many times!"